FAQ

 Where else can I ride?

-Your valid annual OFATV permit allows you to ride in New Brunswick, Nova Scotia and PEI, at no additional cost!
+Your valid annual OFATV permit allows you to ride in Nova Scotia and PEI, at no additional cost!

 How old do I have to be to drive an ATV/UTV on the trails?